arukutiyash/Peftproject25/README.md

 Comprehensive codebase accompanying the research on **privacy leakage in PEFT models** (Adapters, Prefix-Tuning, Bias-Tuning, LoRA) inside a Federated-Learning (FL) pipeline.

-> Re-implements the gradient-inversion attack from
-> *“Gradient Inversion Attacks on Parameter-Efficient Fine-Tuning”, CVPR 2025*
-> and extends it with multiple PEFT methods, multi-round attacks, and defenses.

 ---

 ## 🌳 Directory Tree